25prabhu10/notes/docs/Concepts/Agile/Agile.md

 # Agile

-Agile software development is an umbrella term for a set of frameworks and practices that break down complex projects into small manageable goals.
+Agile software development is an umbrella term for a set of frameworks and practices that break down complex projects into small manageable goals

 - Ability to adapt and change
 - Very flexible